radicallyopensecurity/password-training/Readme.md

 The offline hash cracking figures are based off hashcat benchmarks available on https://gist.github.com/epixoip.
 The 'Casual attacker' level is assumed to have an nvidia GTX 970 at their disposal, the 'Funded attacker' is based on a purpose built rig containing eight nvidia GTX 1080 cards.
 The 'Large corporation' and 'Nation state' are extrapolated from this rig with a factor of 10 and 1000, respectively.

+**note on LM hashes**
+The LM hash type is a strange hash in many ways.
+The hashing algorith splits the password up in two chucks of 7 characters and hashes those.
+This means that we only ever have to brute force passwords of 7 characters long, albeit that we sometimes have to brute force two of them.
+This also means that LM hashed passwords are always truncated at 14 charaters.
+In addition, the hashing algorithm makes the password entirely uppercase before hashing, which means we can usually recuce our character set for brute forcing by 26 characters.